 Usual real-estate auctions are carried out with an objective third party such as a sheriff or trustee.
 One of the main disadvantages of an auction is that the buyer buys a home in its current condition and does not often see its interiors.

-Also, when you buy a home at an auction, it is important to remember the ‘right to redeem’ law.
+Also, when you buy a home at a house auction in Illinois, it is important to remember the ‘right to redeem’ law.
 According to the present law, the person pays due amounts and charges if the property is retrieved within a certain period.

 This is the most popular phase to buy a foreclosure as it is typically the safest and easiest way.
 And these are lender-owned properties.

 This type of property often offers the least value together with the highest competition level.
-In an attempt to benefit from it, lenders can also sell the property at any price.
+In an attempt to benefit from it, lenders can also put properties for sale at any price.

 Government-owned properties often require a variety of bureaucracy, with a slower overall process.
 This is because the government usually does not have any motivation to proceed while waiting for a buyer who offers to pay a reasonable value for the property.